From Hurwitz numbers to Feynman diagrams: counting rooted trees in log gravity: Hopf algebraic structure in the -functions of the (potential) Burgers and the KP integrable hierarchies

 \subsection{Hopf algebra résumé}

 Following \cite{zeidler2008quantum}, we briefly review the definition of a Hopf algebra.
-An associative complex algebra $\mathcal{A}$ with unit element \textbf{1} is a structure given for all $a,b \in \mathcal{A}$ and all complex numbers $z$ by the following maps
+An associative complex algebra $\mathcal{A}$ with unit element \textbf{1} is a $\mathbb{C}$-vector space given for all $a,b \in \mathcal{A}$ and all complex numbers $z$ by the following maps

 Using linear extensions, the $\mathbb{C}$-linear maps of the algebra $\mathcal{A}$ can be written

 and provided with associativity and unity properties